Ask the Experts: Administering Vaccines: General Issues

 You should use separate alcohol wipes to clean the vial top and the patient’s skin.

-The stopper of a single-dose vial is often assumed to be sterile.
+The stopper of a single-dose vial (SDV) is often assumed to be sterile.
 However, not all vaccine manufacturers guarantee the tops of unused vials are sterile, and the manner in which the cover over the stopper is removed can potentially contaminate the stopper.
-Therefore, using friction and a sterile alcohol pad to swab the stopper may help to assure aseptic technique in preparing the single-dose vial prior to inserting a sterile syringe.
+Therefore, using friction and a sterile alcohol pad to swab the stopper may help to assure aseptic technique in preparing the SDV prior to inserting a sterile syringe.
 Alcohol evaporates quickly and will dry while the needle is being prepared for insertion into the vial.

 Using a pre-packaged sterile alcohol prep pad is recommended to maintain aseptic technique.
 Not only are cotton balls not sterile, but neither is a bottle of sterile alcohol, once it’s opened.

-In general the entire volume should be used even if it is a little more than 0.5 mL.
+In general, the entire volume should be used even if it is a little more than 0.5 mL.
 Discarding the excess vaccine is not required or recommended.
 An exception to this is recombinant zoster vaccine (RZV; Shingrix, GSK).
-The RZV adjuvant solution may contain up to 0.75 mL of liquid.
+The Shingrix adjuvant solution may contain up to 0.75 mL of liquid.
 The entire volume of the adjuvant solution should be withdrawn and used to reconstitute the lyophilized vaccine.
-After mixing, withdraw the recommended dose of 0.5 mL.
+After mixing, withdraw the recommended Shingrix dose of 0.5 mL.
 Any reconstituted vaccine left in the vial should be discarded.

 While you did not say this explicitly, we assume the concern is about a vaccine injury in a person who was vaccinated using a standing order.
 Of course, as long as the person is properly screened for contraindications and precautions, an injury from a vaccine is very unlikely.
 In the event that an injury does occur, the National Vaccine Injury Compensation Program (VICP) provides liability protection for the vaccinator and the clinician who signed the standing order for any vaccine that is covered by the vaccine injury compensation program (all vaccines that are routinely administered to children are covered by the program for all ages of patients).
 More information about the VICP is available on their website at www.hrsa.gov/vaccinecompensation/index.html.
+Some vaccines used in response to a public health emergency, including COVID-19, are included in the Countermeasures Injury Compensation Program (CICP).
+More information about the CICP is available at www.hrsa.gov/cicp.

 All providers who administer vaccinations should be aware of the potential for syncope (fainting) after vaccination and take appropriate measures to prevent it.
-Thus, clinicians should (1) make sure that people who are being vaccinated are always seated; (2) be aware of symptoms that precede fainting (weakness, dizziness, pallor, etc.); and (3) take appropriate measures to prevent injuries if such symptoms occur.
+Thus, clinicians should (1) make sure that people who are being vaccinated are always seated or lying down; (2) be aware of symptoms that precede fainting (weakness, dizziness, pallor, etc.); and (3) take appropriate measures to prevent injuries if such symptoms occur.

 Diluents are not interchangeable, except for the sterile water used in Merck’s measles-mumps-rubella (MMR), measles-mumps-rubella-varicella (MMRV), and varicella vaccines.
 No other diluent can be used for these vaccines, and these diluents must not be used to reconstitute any other lyophilized vaccine.